-Claudius Lenz is a doctoral student in pharmaceutical microbiology at Hans Knoll Institute (HKI) in Jena, Germany, AKA the Leibniz Institute for Natural Product Research and Infection Biology.
+Claudius Lenz is a doctoral student in pharmaceutical microbiology at Hans Knoll Institute (HKI) in Jena, Germany, also known as the Leibniz Institute for Natural Product Research and Infection Biology.
 Mesmerized by nature, society, and organic chemistry, Lenz pursued a Master’s degree in chemical biology.
 He then began his Ph.D. in April 2017 under Dr. Dirk Hoffmeister’s supervision, studying the natural phenomena of Psilocybe mushrooms through a chemistry lens.
 Since then, he has frequently collaborated with Dr. Hoffmeister and Dr. Janis Fricke, also of HKI.

 Lenz has led several landmark studies involving psilocybin.
 He was the primary author of the 2017 study that identified norpsilocin, a naturally occurring psilocybin derivative, for the first time.1 For their research, he and his team developed a new method of extraction that avoids dephosphorylating the mushroom compounds, therefore revealing the true metabolic profile of Psilocybe species.